apollo

 How to manage the interaction:

-Concomitant administration of levetiracetam alongside Buprigesic 0.6mg Injection can result in an interaction, it can be taken if a doctor has advised it.
-Do not exceed the doses, frequency, or duration of usage advised by a doctor.
-You should avoid driving or operating hazardous machinery.
-Do not stop using any medications without talking to a doctor.
+Concomitant administration of Buprigesic 0.6mg Injection alongside cariprazine can possibly result in an interaction, it can be taken if a doctor has advised it.
+Do not stop any medication without consulting a doctor.
+Do not discontinue any medications without consulting your doctor.

 Drug-Food Interactions